numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 bridge between Python widget creation and HTML widgets with the incorporation of the Javascript 3-D graphics library, ThreeJS.

-**What if we had the ability to serialize data in matplotlib to json then render it in a PythreeJS widget?**
+**What if we had the ability to serialize data from matplotlib figures to json objects then render the data in a PythreeJS widget?**

 ### Technical Details
 The following libraries/toolkits will be required throughout this project: